jaredponn/Fly-Plane-Fly/README.md

 ## Issues
 ~~The CPU usage is a ridiculously high.
 On my computer, it takes up more than 50% CPU while running.
 If you can find the shortcomings in the system that leads to this issue, I would be happy to hear about it.~~

 Good news!
 I reduced it down to 20%-30% usage which is still bad, but much better than it was before.
-Refer to the blog post for more details
+Refer to the blog post for more details.

 ## Acknowledgments
 All the images came from the following sources and were marked free to share use and modify: